ga-curriculum/data-pipelines-and-workflow-orchestration/microlesson-01/README.md

     -   **Centralized Logging:** Aggregate logs from all components of the pipeline into a central location.

 **Example:** ShopSmart would monitor its data pipelines using a combination of AWS CloudWatch and Grafana.
 They would set up alerts to be notified if the pipeline latency exceeds a certain threshold or if the error rate becomes too high.
 They would also collect logs from all pipeline components and store them in a centralized logging system for debugging and auditing.

+## Activity: Discussing Workflow Orchestration in Practice

+### Scenario:
+**ShopSmart** is building a data pipeline to:
+1. **Extract:** Collect sales data from an API and customer data from a database.
+2. **Transform:** Clean and enrich the data for analytics.
+3. **Load:** Store the prepared data into a cloud-based data warehouse.
+4. **Notify:** Send a daily summary email to the analytics team.

+**Key Challenges:**
+- Automating the pipeline to run on a daily schedule.
+- Managing task dependencies to ensure proper execution order.
+- Handling errors to avoid pipeline failures.
+- Monitoring the pipeline for performance issues.

+---

+### Discussion Prompts:
+1. **Workflow Design:**
+   - What would be the key steps in this pipeline, and how would you ensure they are executed in the correct order?
+   - How can automation reduce manual effort and errors in a pipeline like this?

+2. **Tool Selection:**
+   - What features would you look for in a workflow orchestration tool to meet ShopSmart’s needs (e.g., scheduling, monitoring, error handling)?
+   - Can you think of examples where a lack of orchestration caused issues in a project you’ve seen or worked on?

+3. **Error Handling:**
+   - What strategies could ShopSmart use to recover from pipeline errors or task failures?
+   - How important is logging and notification in identifying and resolving pipeline issues?

+4. **Monitoring and Reporting:**
+   - What metrics would you monitor to ensure the pipeline is running efficiently (e.g., task completion time, error rates)?
+   - How would you communicate pipeline performance to the team?

 **Transition:**  We've discussed optimizing and monitoring.
 Let's bring it all together with a summary of best practices and a look at future trends.